solana-foundation/developer-content/content/guides/games/store-sol-in-pda.md

     pg.program.programId,
   );

-// This is where the program will save the sol reward for the chests and from which the reward will be payed out again const [chestVaultAccount, chestBump] = await anchor.web3.PublicKey.findProgramAddress(
+// This is where the program will save the SOL reward for the chests and from which the reward will be payed out again const [chestVaultAccount, chestBump] = await anchor.web3.PublicKey.findProgramAddress(
     [Buffer.from("chestVault", "utf8")],